uh2000/brown_dwarf_detection/README.md

   - Recall
   - Confusion Matrix
 - Plotting all the scores on a bar plot for better visualization
+### Confusion matrix comparison
 - Plotting Confusion Matrixes also for better visualization of number of TP, FP, TN and FN values.
+- Plotting a mean confusion matrix score to have better overall confidence of model

 ## viz_data
 Notebook used for extracting test and training data from the original_dataset/ReadBrownDwarf.mat file.